ASL Closes on $23.5 Million Deal to Build Fifth Iowa Community

 “Thanks to our financing partners and the support we received from HUD, we will be able to provide much needed additional safe and dignified affordable housing and quality aging services to seniors in Des Moines,” Beck said.

-ASL held a groundbreaking ceremony for AHEPA 192 IV on Aug.
+AHEPA Senior Living held a groundbreaking ceremony for AHEPA 192 IV on Aug.
 18, 2023.

-ASL operates four affordable senior housing communities in the Des Moines area, totaling 196 units.
+AHEPA Senior Living operates four affordable senior housing communities in the Des Moines area, totaling 196 units.

 AHEPA Senior Living affordable independent living communities offer very low-income older adults, 62 and over, residential apartment-home living with the voluntary supportive services they may need to continue to live independently as they age.
 Through service coordination, the services may include meal services, case management, transportation assistance, public benefits programs enrollment assistance, fitness and wellness programs, housekeeping assistance, and health services.
 As HUD Section 202 developments, they are subsidized and provide rental assistance for very low-income seniors.

-Serving more than 5,000 older adults across the United States, AHEPA Senior Living (ASL) is a mission-driven, nationwide provider of affordable independent and assisted senior living communities.
+Serving more than 5,000 older adults across the United States, AHEPA Senior Living is a mission-driven, nationwide provider of affordable independent and assisted senior living communities.
 Since 1980, it has developed and managed more than 90 affordable senior housing communities in 21 states administered by the U.S. Department of Housing and Urban Development’s Section 202 Supportive Housing for the Elderly program.

 Through its subsidiaries, ASL owns and manages four affordable assisted living communities with 532 units in Indiana.